huangwc94/warlock/doc/GameServerWhitePaper.md

 * This is a iOS online game, inspired by `Warcraft III` RPG map "Warlock", using a RTS style control system.
 * In this game, each player will have a controllable character to move in a plane
 * Each player can launch a fire ball to shoot each other
-* The fire ball and character are following certain 2D physics rules, like two fireball will display when collision happen, or character can be push to the reversed direction where fire ball comes and hit it.
+* The fire ball and character are following certain 2D physics rules, like two fireball will bounce when collision happen, or character can be push to the reversed direction where fire ball comes and hit it.
 * The system is scalable and expendable, can add new spell and play mode without changing server's engine.
 * Contains a map system, that user can play different map without changing server.